Wall Street falls as FedEx warning adds to market woes

 AP Business Writers

-Stocks fell broadly in afternoon trading on Wall Street Friday, putting the market on track for another week of sizable losses.

-The latest discouraging news for traders came from corporate giants FedEx and General Electric, which warned about worsening trends in the economy hurting business.
+Wall Street closed out the stock market’s worst week in three months with more losses Friday, as a stark warning from FedEx about rapidly worsening trends in the economy rattled already anxious investors.

-The S&P 500 fell 1.2% as of 2:41 p.m.
-Eastern.
-The benchmark index is down 5.3% for the week, with much of the loss coming from a 4.3% rout on Tuesday following a surprisingly hot report on inflation.
+The S&P 500 fell 0.7%, with all but two of its 11 company sectors ending in the red.
+The benchmark index sank 4.8% for the week, with much of the loss coming from a 4.3% rout on Tuesday following a surprisingly hot report on inflation.
+The last time it posted a bigger weekly decline was the week ended June 17.

-The Dow Jones Industrial Average fell 258 points, or 0.8%, to 30,703 and the Nasdaq fell 1.5%.
-Both are also on track for steep weekly losses.
+The Dow Jones Industrial Average fell 0.5% and the Nasdaq composite dropped 0.9%.
+The Russell 2000 index of smaller companies took the heaviest losses, falling 1.5%.

-Technology stocks, retailers and industrial companies had some of the biggest losses.
+All the major indexes have now posted losses four out of the past five weeks.

-Package delivery service FedEx fell 21.8% and is on track for its biggest single-day sell-off on record after warning investors that profits for its fiscal first-quarter will likely fall short of forecasts because of a dropoff in business.
-It is also shuttering storefronts and corporate offices and expects business conditions to further weaken.
+FedEx sank 21.4% for its biggest single-day sell-off on record after warning investors that profits for its fiscal first-quarter will likely fall short of forecasts because of a dropoff in business.
+The package delivery service is also shuttering storefronts and corporate offices and expects business conditions to further weaken.

-Industrial giant General Electric fell 4.7% after its chief financial officer said it was still bogged down by supply chain problems that were raising costs.
+Industrial giant General Electric also helped put traders in a selling mood after its chief financial officer said the company is still bogged down by supply chain problems that were raising costs.
+GE shares fell 3.7%.

+The worrisome corporate updates hit a market already on edge because of stubbornly high inflation as well as the higher interest rates being used to fight it, which will slow the economy.
+Wall Street is bracing for another hefty interest rate hike from the Federal Reserve next week following a meeting of central bank policymakers.

+“Based on this week’s market results there’s no question that investors are going into the weekend, No. 1 very concerned about the U.S. economy looking into the balance of this year and No. 2, with all eyes focused on next week’s Fed action,” said Greg Bassuk, CEO at AXS Investments.

 The Federal Reserve is aggressively raising interest rates in an effort to cool the hottest inflation in four decades, but that has raised worries that it could hit the brakes too hard and slide the economy into a recession.
 The central bank has already raised interest rates four times this year and economists expect another jumbo increase of three-quarters of a point when the Fed’s leaders meet next week.

 Higher interest rates tend to weigh on stocks, especially the pricier technology sector.
-Technology stocks within the S&P 500 are down more than 26% for the year and communications companies have shed nearly 35%.
+Technology stocks within the S&P 500 are down more than 26% for the year and communications companies have shed more than 34%.
 They are the worst performing sectors within the benchmark index so far this year.

 The housing sector is also hurting as interest rates rise.
 Average long-term U.S. mortgage rates climbed above 6% this week for the first time since the housing crash of 2008.
 The higher rates could make an already tight housing market even more expensive for homebuyers.